snyderjo/ambience/index.md

 ## Where Things Stand

-The data currently look as follows:
+The data look as follows:

 ```
 # select * from ambience.readings limit 5;